RN to MD: How to Transition from Nurse to Doctor

 - Network with professionals: Talk to current doctors and medical students who have made the transition from nursing to medical school.

-- Focus on your MCAT preparation (for U.S. students): Aim for a high score to increase your chances of acceptance.
+- Focus on your MCAT preparation (for U.S. students): Study extensively to increase your chances of a high score.

 FAQs About the Journey from Nurse to Doctor